 Lam’s exemplary accomplishments in important research in the Department of Radiation Oncology earned her this well-deserved recognition.
 This work term was Lam’s third at Sunnybrook as a clinical research assistant.

-During the third-year Health Studies student’s term, she published a paper in the peer-reviewed journal Supportive Care in Cancer, which investigated the impact of pain in over 400 patients receiving breast radiation therapy.
+During the third-year Health Sciences student’s term, she published a paper in the peer-reviewed journal Supportive Care in Cancer, which investigated the impact of pain in over 400 patients receiving breast radiation therapy.
 Lam’s findings will help provide clinicians with a clearer timeline of pain progression to help improve symptom management during treatment.